-\textbf{Compared Methods.} We compare CLoD-GS against several leading methods: \textbf{3DGS} \citep{kerbl20233d}: The original method, serving as the high-quality, high-cost baseline. \textbf{Fast Rendering} \citep{milef2025learning}: A state-of-the-art continuous LoD method based on learning a static importance ranking for splats. \textbf{Octree-GS} \citep{ren2024octree}: A state-of-the-art discrete LoD method using a hierarchical octree structure. \textbf{MaskGaussian} \citep{wu2024maskedgaussian}: A state-of-the-art static compression method that uses probabilistic masks for robust pruning.
-For Fast Rendering and Octree-GS, we report the metrics from their respective papers.
-All other methods were trained locally under identical conditions for a fair comparison.

 \textbf{Implementation Details.} Our framework is built on the official 3DGS implementation.
 All experiments are run on an Ubuntu server with four NVIDIA RTX 4090 GPUs.
 We train our models for 30,000 iterations and enable the proposed mechanism since 5000 iterations.
 The learning rate for our learnable distance decay factor $\sigma_{d,i}$ is 1e-2, and the weight for the regularization loss $\lambda_{\text{reg}}$ is set to 1.0.
+Notably, our method utilizes the same set of hyperparameters across all datasets.
+The scale parameter, tested at values of 1, 3, 5 and 7, defines the maximum allowable value for the $s_v$ during training.
 For our experiments, both 3DGS and MaskGaussian were implemented on the latest public 3DGS codebase.
 Unless otherwise specified, MaskGaussian uses the `beta' settings from its original paper \citep{wu2024maskedgaussian}.

+\textbf{Compared Methods.} We compare CLoD-GS against several leading methods: \textbf{3DGS} \citep{kerbl20233d}: The original method, serving as the high-quality, high-cost baseline. \textbf{Fast Rendering} \citep{milef2025learning}: A state-of-the-art continuous LoD method based on learning a static importance ranking for splats. \textbf{Octree-GS} \citep{ren2024octree} and \textbf{H-3DGS} \citep{hierarchicalgaussians24}: State-of-the-art discrete LoD methods using hierarchical structures. \textbf{MaskGaussian} \citep{wu2024maskedgaussian}: A state-of-the-art static compression method that uses probabilistic masks for robust pruning.
+For Fast Rendering and Octree-GS, we report the metrics from their respective papers.
+All other methods were trained locally under identical conditions for a fair comparison.